Paradigm4/collate/README.md

 iquery -aq "load_library('collate')"
 ```
-Remember to copy the plugin to all you SciDB cluster nodes.
+Remember to copy the plugin to all your SciDB cluster nodes.